Emotion Regulation Training for PTSD Prevention in Firefighters

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on workshops and questionnaires, so it's likely you can continue your medications, but you should confirm with the trial organizers.

-What data supports the effectiveness of the treatment Brief Unified Protocol for PTSD prevention in firefighters?
+What evidence suggests that the Brief Unified Protocol is effective for preventing PTSD in firefighters?

 This trial is for firefighter trainees who are at least 21 years old, speak English, can consent to participate, and are willing to be contacted for follow-up assessments.
 They must be able to complete interviews and self-report assessments.